 If you also check the Downloadable options WooCommerce will display added options for the downloadable file.
 And if you choose to check the Virtual box as well the Shipping tab will be removed from the product section since you don’t need to ship a virtual item.

 If instead of a simple product you select the External/Affiliate Product option WooCommerce will display settings for linking to other websites with your affiliate link.
-This is great if you want to add products from stores with affiliate programs (like Amazon) to your own store to make a referral commission.
+This is great if you want to add products from stores with affiliate programs (you could create an Amazon affiliate site with WordPress) to your own store to make a referral commission.

 The last option you can select for your product data is a Variable Product.
 This should be used when you have different styles of the same product, like a shirt in multiple sizes and colors.
 First you should add the attributes for your product.